canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 ]
 ```

-> _It's a good idea not to return model or business objects from your API methods.
+It's a good idea not to return model or business objects from your API methods.
 It's recommended to create view models or DTO's with only the properties a consumer of your API will need.
-But, let's keep it simple._
+But, let's keep it simple.

-#### Refactor
+#### Use appsettings.json file

 Let's clean what we have.
 First, move the connection string to the `appsettings.json` file.